 Jack has participated in many local exhibitions.
-Most notable was Pequot Library's WET PAINT art show in 2018 where he won top honors and was awarded a month-long solo exhibition this Summer.
-His works will be included in the 69th AONE Art Exhibition at Silvermine Gallery, CT, this Fall.
+Most notable was Pequot Library's WET PAINT art show in 2018, where he won top honors and was awarded a month-long solo exhibition in Summer of 2019.
+His works were included in the 69th AONE Art Exhibition at Silvermine Gallery, CT, Fall, 2019.
 Jack's paintings are in private collections in South Carolina and Connecticut.

 acrylic, oil, oil pastel, spray paint on canvas 36 x 60 inches (91,5 x 152,5 cm), 2019 $4000

 oil, oil sticks on canvas 60 x 30 inches (122 x 76 cm), 2019 $ 4000